AguaClara/Textbook/Textbook_Creation_Help/rst_intro.rst

 Why RST?
 --------
-In the beginning, we used markdown.
-As we tried to add different features to markdown (:red:`colored words`, image sizes, citations), we were forced to use raw html and various pre-processors.
-With these various band-aid solutions came added complexity.
-Adding sections became cumbersome and awkward as it required ill-defined html.
-Additionally, providing site-wide style updates was prohibitively time-consuming and complex.
-Essentially, we were trying to pack too much functionality into markdown.
-In the search for an alternative, restructured text provided several advantages.
 Out of the box, RST supports globally-defined styles, figure numbering and referencing, Latex function rendering, image display customization and more.
 Furthermore, restructured text was already the language of choice for the AguaClara ecosystem's documentation.